openvinotoolkit/openvino_tensorflow/docs/USAGE.md

 ## Environment Variables

 **OPENVINO_TF_DISABLE_DEASSIGN_CLUSTERS:**
-After clusters are formed, some of the clusters may still fall back to native TensorFlow due to some reasons (e.g a cluster is too small, some conditions are not supported by the target device).
+After clusters are formed, some of the clusters may still fall back to native TensorFlow (e.g a cluster is too small, some conditions are not supported by the target device).
 If this variable is set, clusters will not be dropped and forced to run on OpenVINO™ backend.
 This may reduce the performance gain or may lead the execution to crash in some cases.

 Example: